ywseo/ywseo.github.io/_pages/about.md

   - /about.html
 ---

-Diverse leadership and expertise focused on developing cutting-edge, robotic systems through the combination of hands-on experience and in-depth understanding of robotics.
+I'm YoungWoo Seo and currently a senior director, Hyperloop-One.
+I have diverse experience on leadership and expertise focused on developing cutting-edge, robotic systems through the combination of hands-on experience and in-depth understanding of robotics.